 /usr/bin/hatari --fullscreen --tos /home/pi/atari_tos/TOS104UK.img

-Depending on what you want to run you may need to overclock your Pi to get acceptable performance.
+Depending on which version of the Pi you are using you may need to overclock your Pi to get acceptable performance.
 There are a number of tutorials available on this subject but take care not to overdo things.

 Return to home page.